 Linguistic Editor, IBFD

-Constance McCarthy, a Rockford native, is a linguistic editor and lawyer.
-She was educated at Loyola University (B.A.
-Honors, French and Political Science and studied abroad twice, once while an undergrad (Nice, France) and once while in law school (Paris, France).
-Following law school, Ms. McCarthy lived and worked in Amsterdam for two years, where she worked as a linguistic editor at an international tax publishing company.
+Constance is a linguistic editor and lawyer.
+She is a Rockford native and was educated at Loyola University (B.A.
+Honors, French and Political Science).
+She studied abroad twice, once while an undergrad (Nice, France) and once while in law school (Paris, France).
+Following law school, Constance lived and worked in Amsterdam for two years, where she worked as a linguistic editor at an international tax publishing company.
 Constance returned to Rockford in 1998 and resumed work as a linguistic editor.

 Cliff McConville is the founder of Barrington Natural Farms, a diverse “pasture-farm” located in the northwest suburbs of Chicago that produces grass-fed beef and raw milk, as well as pasture-raised chicken, pork, and eggs, in addition to organically-raised vegetables, fruits, and wildflower honey.
 Prior to pursuing his passion for sustainable farming, Cliff served in a variety of executive positions in the insurance industry, primarily in sales and marketing management.
 He holds a B.S. degree in Economic Geography from the University of Idaho, and a MBA in Marketing from the University of Texas at Austin.

 Kristan is a Licensed Funeral Director in Illinois and Wisconsin.
 She co-founded Grace Funeral & Cremation Services in Rockford, where she serves as President.
 Kristan obtained her bachelor’s degree in Mortuary Science and Funeral Service from Southern Illinois University.